Children, adolescents, adults, couples, families.

 - Member of the NZ Psychological Society (MNZPsS)

-- Member of the NZ Association of Counsellors (MNZAC)
+- Registered Member and Supervisor with the NZ Association of Counsellors (MNZAC)

-- Practitioner Member of the Drug and Alcohol Practitioners Association of Aotearoa-New Zealand (DAPAANZ)
+- Practitioner Member and Registered Supervisor with the Drug and Alcohol Practitioners Association of Aotearoa-New Zealand (DAPAANZ)

 - Masters of Arts (Psychology)